 - http://www.fulbright.be/ [en] [nl] [fr]

-Being an EU member, your health insurance also works in Belgium.
-Make sure you take your European Health Insurance Card (EHIC) with you.
-However, foreign health insurance is also recommended, as well as accident insurance and liability insurance.
-Having health insurance is often obligatory for a visa application.
+Above all, if you are and EU member, your health insurance also works in Belgium.
+Also, make sure you take your European Health Insurance Card with you.
+Further, we advise to take a foreign health insurance.
+As well as accident insurance and liability insurance.

 Most visits to Belgium are trouble-free.
-Belgium is relatively free of violent crime.
-As in all big cities, you will find low-level street crime such as muggings, bag snatching, and pick pocketing particularly in tourist areas.
-Visitors should pay attention to their personal belongings at major train stations, like Gare du Midi/Zuidstation (South Station).
+Belgium is mostly free of violent crime.
+Just as all big cities, you will find low-level street crime.
+For exemple muggings, bag snatching, and pick pocketing.
+But mainly in tourist areas.
+Above all, take care of your things at major train stations.

-The emergency phone number in Belgium with which you will reach fire, police and paramedics is 112.
+The emergency phone number in Belgium is 112.
+With this number you will reach fire, police and paramedics is 112.

-Depending on the country you are coming from, you might need to get a Visa before you can work in Belgium.
-For more information, please visit https://dofi.ibz.be.
+It depends on the country you are coming from, you might need a Visa before you can work in Belgium.
+For more details, please visit https://dofi.ibz.be.

-If you are going to Belgium for a placement, you will need to find your own accommodation.
-In Brussels, rents can be quite high.
-In the more rural areas rents are much cheaper, but places are harder to find.
+First of all if you are going to Belgium for an internship, you’ll need to find your own flat.
+Seems like in Brussels, rents are quite high.
+While in the more rural places rents are much cheaper.
+But places are harder to find.